artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 ======

-During ingest, digital objects are packaged into SIPs and run through several micro-services, including normalization, packaging into an AIP and generation of a DIP.
+During ingest, digital objects are packaged into SIPs and run through several microservices, including normalization, packaging into an AIP and generation of a DIP.

 If you would like to skip some of the default decision points or make preconfigured choices for your desired workflow, see :ref:`User administration - Processing configuration <dashboard-processing>`.

-Should you run into an error during ingest, please see :ref:`Error handling <error-handling>`.
+Should you run into an error during ingest, please see :ref:`Error handling
+<error-handling>`.

 *On this page:*